-- INRAN (Maman Nouri: Soumana Souley: Magagi Abdou: Adam Kiari: Fatouma Beidari, Issoufou Kapran) - ICRISAT (Bettina Haussmann, Eva Weltzien Rattunde, Fred Rattunde) - EMBRAPA Maize and Sorghum (Jurandir Magalhães: Antônio Marcos Coelho)
+- INRAN (Maman Nouri, Soumana Souley, Magagi Abdou, Adam Kiari, Fatouma Beidari, Issoufou Kapran) - ICRISAT (Bettina Haussmann, Eva Weltzien Rattunde, Fred Rattunde) - EMBRAPA Maize and Sorghum (Jurandir Magalhães, FC Santos, J Herbert M Viana)

-Aluminum (Al) toxicity is a major agricultural constraint on acid soils, which comprise over 50% of the world's potentially arable lands, particularly jeopardising food security in the poorest regions of the globe.
-We have recently cloned a major sorghum Al tolerance gene, Alt{se}, which is a membrane transporter that confers Al tolerance via Al-induced citrate release into the rhizosphere.
-We have also gathered evidences that a thorough scan into the sorghum genetic diversity can be used to identify improved versions of Alt{sp} that may yield significant agronomic advantages upon crop cultivation on acid soils.
-Thus, a research project was then designed and funded in the last competitive call from the Generation Challenge Programme to apply association genetics to identify superior haplotypes of Alt{sp}, generate pre-breeding near-isogenic lines carrying these haplotypes, develop haplotype-specific markers and identify new Al tolerance genes in sorghum (ALTSORGHUM project).
-The concept note presented here aims at establishing the connection between the outputs of the ALTSORGHUM project and sorghum breeding programmes from Niger and Mali, ensuring that products will be properly validated in the specifically developed phenotyping sites and effectively used to attain higher and more stable yields in farmer's field on acid, Al toxic African soils.
+Aluminium (Al) toxicity is a major agricultural constraint on acid soils, which comprise over 50% of the world's potentially arable lands, particularly jeopardising food security in the poorest regions of the globe.
+We have recently cloned a major sorghum Al tolerance gene, Alt{sp}, which is a membrane transporter that confers Al tolerance via Al-induced citrate release into the rhizosphere.
+We have also gathered evidences that a thorough scan into the sorghum genetic diversity can be used to identify improved versions of Alt{se} that may yield significant agronomic advantages upon crop cultivation on acid soils.
+Thus, a research project was then designed and funded in the last competitive call from the Generation Challenge Programme to apply association genetics to identify superior haplotypes of Alt{se}, generate pre-breeding near-isogenic lines carrying these haplotypes, develop haplotype-specific markers and identify new Al tolerance genes in sorghum (ALTSORGHUM project).
+The concept note presented here aims at establishing the connection between the outputs of the ALTSORGHUM project and sorghum breeding programs from Niger and

+Mali, ensuring that products will be properly validated in the specifically developed phenotyping sites and effectively used to attain higher and more stable yields in farmer's field on acid, Al toxic African soils.

-- 61. Project No G4008.11: Dry bean improvement and marker assisted selection for diseases and abiotic stresses in Central America and the Caribbean - Duration: Jan 2008-Dec 2010 - Budget by year: \$128,020 (2008), \$133,220 (2009), \$121,350 (2010); Total budget: \$382,590
+47. Project No G4008.11: Dry bean improvement and marker assisted selection for diseases and abiotic stresses in Central America and the Caribbean

+- Duration: Jan 2008-Dec 2010

+- Budget by year: \$128,020 (2008), \$133,220 (2009),

+- \$121,350 (2010); Total budget: \$382,590